snotskie/ttrpg/md/index.md

 ---
 <!-- _class: creation -->

-Once you've chosen your starter Lifestyle and Ethic, consult the table below. **Two of your Stats** begin the game an additional **die size larger**, according to your starter Lifestyle and Ethic:
+Once you've chosen your starter Lifestyle and Ethic, **two of your Stats** will begin the game an additional **die size larger**, according to your starter Lifestyle and Ethic.
+Consult the Lifestyle/Ethic Starting Stat Upgrades table below to know which Stats to increase.

+#### Lifestyle/Ethic Starting Stat Upgrades

 <table>
     <thead>